bitsoex/slate/source/index.html.md

 * 0353: Current withdrawal fee is higher than specified maximum
 * 0354: No defined legal operation entity
 * 0355: Incorrect hash (non-existent or does not belong to user)
-* 0356: Duplicate client id provided
+* 0356: Duplicate origin id provided
 * 0357: Incorrect origin id (non-existent or does not belong to user)

 ### System Limit Errors: 04 (HTTP 400)